LEADERSHIP DEVELOPMENT – BIG QUESTIONS ANSWERED

 How to develop a leader?

 One way to help develop a leader is to first figure out their strengths and weaknesses.
 360 Feedback is an effective way to measure your leaders’ abilities and figure out what aspects of leadership development would benefit them.
 Many times the 360 process is the beginning of creating an Individual Development Plan which guides the focal participant in making positive changes in becoming a better leader.
 360 surveys are done internally within an organization to anonymously get a measure of success from the people that are working with the focal leaders daily.
 After going through the 360 process and building out an IDP, executive coaching is the best way to transform leaders into being the best they can be.

 After knowing a leader’s strengths and weaknesses the question becomes how do you develop them as a leader?
 The easiest way to do this is through a leadership development process.
 There are many programs in place and trainings that are available to help develop a leader.
-Many of these are trainings, programs, coaching, team enhancement programs and on-the-job training activities can involve topics such as diversity and inclusion, how to inspire others, conflict resolution, communication in the workplace, and topics on continuing education within a focal leader’s particular field.
+Many of these are trainings, programs, performance evaluations, coaching, team enhancement programs and on-the-job training activities can involve topics such as diversity and inclusion, how to inspire others, conflict resolution, communication in the workplace, and topics on continuing education within a focal leader’s particular field.
 All these programs will not only help leadership development but will also propel your organization forward with people who are top of mind on all these topics.
 360 Feedback is a great way to develop a baseline for creating an individual development plan as well as succession planning.